shams-nahid/My-Daily-AWS-Study/public/security/05 KMS.md

 - By default KMS can encrypt mx 4kb of data.
 If we need to encrypt more data, we need to make use of `Envelope Encryption`
 - KMS keys are region bounded

-### Moving KMS encrypted reources between regions
+### Moving KMS encrypted resources between regions

-1. Create a snapshot of the reources
+1. Create a snapshot of the resources
 2. While move it between region define new region KMS key

 ### Types of CMK

 ---

-1. `Symmentric (AES-256)`: Use single key for encryption and decryption
+1. `Symmetric (AES-256)`: Use single key for encryption and decryption
-2. `Assymmentric (RSA)`: Use key pairs, public key and private key.
+2. `Asymmetric (RSA)`: Use key pairs, public key and private key.
 Public key for encryption and private key for decryption operation.
 Encryption is being happened from outside of the AWS.

 ### Envelope Encryption